 The world-renowned Heard Museum features exquisite art and cultural pieces of indigenous peoples from around the world with an emphasis on American Indian communities of the Southwest (past and present).
 In 2017, the museum hosted the only U.S. stop of the Frida Kahlo and Diego Rivera global exhibit.

-The Heard's collection ranges from the historic to the contemporary, including a mix of jewelry, pottery, beadwork and fashion that depict the myriad cultural traditions and artistic skill passed down through generations.
+The Heard's collection ranges from the historic to the contemporary, including a mix of jewelry, pottery, beadwork and fashion that depict the myriad cultural traditions and artistic skill passed through generations.

 Fans of the Old West era and its cowboys will enjoy Scottsdale’s Western Spirit: Scottsdale’s Museum of the West.
 History buffs can take in the displays of vintage cowboy gear and memorabilia such as antique pistols, saddles, hats and photos, while art aficionados will appreciate the traditional paintings of historic Western scenes and landscapes.